jbb10/Robopizza/readme.md

 ## Microservices and Docker
 The project contains a folder called **ApplicationCode** which contains our microservices.
 We have a service called "Api" that exposes a REST API towards our end-users that allows them to put in orders for pizzas.
 Api takes these orders and puts them on our job queue.
 The second type of microservice we have is called Worker.
 These grab orders from the queue and actually make the pizzas.

 - Start by opening the **Api project** and taking a look at the code.
 The API is extremely simple - it has one POST operation for creating our jobs.
 This operation creates a connection to our RabbitMQ server, and creates a channel in that connection.
 That channel is used to create a queue (if it doesn't exist) and then publish our messages.
-See any issues with the performance of this setup?
 - Now let's look at the **Worker project**.
 It's even simpler, using IHostedService to implement our background service behaviour.
 When the Worker starts it starts listening to a queue (via a channel and connection) and defines a callback function that runs when a message is received.
 In order to simulate our pizza making, we simply sleep the thread for 15-25 seconds.
 - Try running the API project and see what happens when you try to create a job..
     - To build a docker image navigate to the solution folder (ApplicationCode) and issue the following command: `docker build -f .\Api\Dockerfile . -t api:v1` where the `-f` parameter specifies the path to the Dockerfile, the `.` is the context from where we execute the commands in the Dockerfile, and `-t` tags the image